AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 >title="Subdomain details"
 >abstract="In this screen, customers with hybrid hosting model can provide their MID/RT instances present in their marketing instance in order to leverage Control Panel capabilities."

 Control Panel allows customers with hybrid hosting model to leverage specific Control Panel capabilities.
-To do this, they need to provide the MID/RT instance URL configured in their marketing instance in Control Panel.”
+To do this, they need to provide the MID/RT instance URL configured in their marketing instance in Control Panel.

 For more information on hosting models, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/architecture-and-hosting-models/hosting-models-lp/hosting-models.html).